13 Vegan & Cruelty Free Perfume Brands For Scent-sational Smells

 These bottles are then packaged in simple 100% recycled cardboard tubes (that’s made using wind energy) which are printed with vegetable-based inks.
 For parts that can’t be recycled regularly (like sprayers), they partner with Terracycle to ensure proper recycling.

 By/ Rosie Jane takes pride in sustainably sourcing only the best ingredients and mixing them all into the final products right at home in Los Angeles, CA:

 “Clean beauty for cool humans.”

 *Note: Phlur use non-toxic synthetic frgrances that replace the need for animal by-products.
-We are confirming policies directly with this brand but have not received a response
+We have attempted to confirm policies directly with this brand but have not received a response

 About Phlur Vegan, Cruelty Free Perfumes

 We think this is one of the best vegan, cruelty free perfume brands around (see why below).